Jordan at the AFC Asian Cup: Overall record

+Record by opponent

 Asian Cup 2004

 This was Jordan's first ever Asian Cup in their history, following a successful qualification campaign.
 Although considered to be an underdog, Jordan surprised by drawing South Korea 0–0 before beating Kuwait 2–0 and drew the UAE 0–0, therefore passed into the quarter-finals right on their debut.
 Jordan even performed better than expected, when they drew giant Japan 1-1 before losing 3–4 on the penalty shootout.
 Ironically, despite Jordan had led Japan 3–1 on penalty shootout, subsequent misses and failed kicks had eliminated Jordan from the tournament.
 Japan would go on to win the title.